Australian Multicam Camouflage Uniform

 The Australian Multicam Camouflage Uniform (AMCU) is the combat uniform camouflage pattern for the Australian Defence Force, general issued from 2014 onwards.
-The AMCU is replacing the previously used Disruptive Pattern Camouflage Uniform (DPCU) and Australian Multicam Pattern - Operational Combat Uniform (AMP-OCU) camouflage patterns.
+The AMCU replaced the Disruptive Pattern Camouflage Uniform (DPCU) and Australian Multicam Pattern - Operational Combat Uniform (AMP-OCU) camouflage patterns.

 The AMCU has the base pattern of the MultiCam camouflage pattern with a colour palette based on the Disruptive Pattern Camouflage Uniform.

-They became the official uniform of the Australian Army in late 2019, with DPCU being discontinued and last being issued in 2021.
+The AMCU became the official uniform of the Australian Army in late 2019, with DPCU discontinued and last issued in 2021.

 History

 In December 2009, the Special Operations Task Group (SOTG) serving in Afghanistan as part of Operation Slipper, after trialling the Multicam pattern uniform worn by United States and British special forces, recommended adopting the Crye Precision Combat Uniform (CPCU) as their operational uniform.
 The SOTG trial found the uniform provided better concealment in urban, desert and alpine Afghan terrains over the current issue Disrupted Pattern Desert Uniform (DPDU) and was superior in terms of functionality and ergonomics.
-In November 2010, the Minister for Defence Materiel announced that the CPCU would be issued to the Mentoring Task Force close-combatant elements to wear on patrols for a one year trial.
+In November 2010, the Minister for Defence Materiel announced that the CPCU would be issued to the Mentoring Task Force close-combatant elements to wear on patrols for a one-year trial.
 An urgent order for uniforms was placed with the United States manufacturer Crye Precision.

 The DPDU had been designed by the Defence Science and Technology Organisation (DSTO) in 2001 for the Afghan terrain.
 The initial DPDU pattern was a three-colour design which was urgently developed in six weeks and was produced with three days to spare.
 The DPDU was found to be too light and was improved by subsequent five-colour second and third iterations of the colour palette.
 The Chief of the Army had earlier in May 2010 announced that there would be trial of a new uniform: the Disruptive Pattern Mid-Point Uniform (DPMP).